Sha-Chen-Abd-Math/Hive-Five/README.md

 ## Following these observations, we have decided to undertake a project :

-**Create a connected box that monitors the real-time status of a beehive.
-We check parameters such as temperature, humidity, and other metrics to determine if the hive is more or less productive.**
+**Create a connected box that monitors the real-time status of a beehive for the beekeppers.
+It will check parameters such as temperature, humidity, and other metrics to determine if the hive is more or less productive.**

 The project aims to develop a comprehensive embedded system, integrating sensors, a microcontroller, a communication module, and the necessary electronics for power management.
 The main objective is to provide real-time monitoring of the hive to optimize bee health and honey production.